davidtchiu/davidtchiu.github.io/teaching/cs475/hwk5.sobel/index.md

       }
       // Now we have a 2D array, accessible via output_image[x][y]!!
       ```

+8. **Parallelized Convolution:** It is highly recommended that you write the Sobel convolution algorithm serially before trying to parallelize it.
+Test the serial function on the images to ensure that it works, and that you understand the convolution algorithm.
+When you're ready, your `main()` function must split the convolution work evenly among the specified number of threads.
+The most straightforward way is to have each thread be responsible for processing a fraction of the rows in the image.

+      - Remember to provide each thread (as an input argument to the thread function) its "range of work."
+As I showed in class, this is usually done through allocating a `struct` and putting information inside that `struct` before passing it to each corresponding thread.
+For instance, if I want each thread to compute a set of rows in the image, I would prepare a `struct` that has each thread's assigned `starting` row, and `ending` row.

+      - If you forget how to do this, refer to the examples I gave in class: [Parallel Sum](https://github.com/davidtchiu/cs475-parSum) and [Parallel Sort](https://github.com/davidtchiu/cs475-parInsertionSort).

+      - FYI: our server supports 16 cores.
+While Amdahl's Law states that we'll never achieve 16 time speedup, we should get pretty close!
+The larger the image, the better the speedup!

 8. **Writing JPEG Images**: The `stbi_write_jpg()` function is also provided for you to export a 1D array as a `.jpg` file.
 You can export an image as follows: